Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Jim Pattison Children’s Hospital Youth Partnership Council The Council is made up of 13 Youth Partners between the ages of 14 and 19 who have lived experience as patients or support people from across the province.
 Youth Partners co-lead different portions of the meetings and ongoing project work.
 Youth Partners have also been included in other broader Saskatchewan Health Authority engagement opportunities such as quality and safety committees and the Provincial Clinical Network Launch.
 Saskatchewan Health Authority, Jim Pattison Children’s Hospital

-Youth’s Voice – Cultural Connection Children and youth are provided opportunities to share their voice in any decisions that may have an impact on their life when able to do so and includes participation in completing their own Cultural Connections Plan.
+Youth’s Voice – Cultural Connection Children and youth are provided opportunities to share their voice in any decisions that may have an impact on their life when able to do so and include participation in completing their own Cultural Connections Plan.
 Ministry of Social Services, Saskatchewan Youth in Care and Custody Network

 We need your feedback to improve saskatchewan.ca.
 Help us improve